Golden Point Battery reserve

 Wonderfully preserved stamper battery and the only authentic working example in Otago – it will leave you in awe of the determination of early miners.
 A tunnel and shaft dug into the hillside exposes Otago Schist.

 Hundreds of stamper batteries like this once pounded gold out of the rock at goldmines across New Zealand but have long since fallen silent and vanished into history.
-Golden Point Battery is the only complete stamper battery in New Zealand to survive on site in working order.
+Callery's Battery is the only complete stamper battery in New Zealand to survive on site in working order.

 Built in 1902 to serve the Golden Point gold mine, the five-stamper plant was in commercial operation until the 1950s and still runs today.
 The battery is protected in the Golden Point Historic Reserve, which keeps important remnants of Otago's gold mining history.
 See the contrast between historical and present day gold mining with the presence of a large modern gold mine sitting just over the hill.

-Read more about the Golden Point Battery Reserve here
+Read more about the Golden Point Battery Reserve and access here

 Scenic views & Photo opportunities

 Turn off SH85 onto Macraes Rd 15 km north of Palmerston.
-At Macraes Flat, turn onto Golden Point Rd.
+At Macraes, turn onto Golden Point Rd.
 Follow the road until the end.
 Caution: Golden Point Rd crossed a heavily used mining track of Macreas Mine.